Elizabeth Booker Houston, JD, MPH (2017) - Presidential Management Fellow, Regulatory Counsel, U.S. Food and Drug Administration

 faculty, classmates, and others at the university.
 My experience has definitely been

 a positive one and something I would encourage for those who may be considering an

 advanced degree in the versatile field of public health!"

-"I am an ASPPH/NHTSA Public Health Fellow.
-My employer is the Association of Schools
+Previously, she was an ASPPH/NHTSA Public Health Fellow.
+Her employer was the Association

-and Programs of Public Health (ASPPH), but the fellowship is located at the National
+of Schools and Programs of Public Health (ASPPH), but the fellowship was located at

-Highway Traffic Safety Administration (NHTSA) in Washington, DC.
-I am in the Impaired
+the National Highway Traffic Safety Administration (NHTSA) in Washington, DC.
+She

 Marshall Varnum II, MPH (2015) - Associate Chemist, Alion Science and Technology, Inc. / ESAT Contractor, USEPA Region IV / SESD

 "I am responsible for planning and carrying out PM 2.5 and other Criteria Air Pollutant

 Audits around the whole South East as a contractor for the EPA.